Welcome to my PA7LIM website! I’m David and I live in Utrecht with my wife and beautiful daughter.

 In the summer of 2015 I started a new project.
 I tried to make a DSTAR hotspot/dongle on an Android phone. ( thanks YouTube how to make an Android app )

 Begin of 2017 I started iOS programming and made BlueDV for iOS.
 Took me a lot of time to make this because of issues with BLE timing.
+The development of Apple appss is fun but deployment to the store is really a nightmare.

 In Jun 2017 I started coding with the AMBE3000 chip.
 BlueDV Windows supports the AMBE chip now ( ThumbDV and other DV3000 chips ).
 Windows can do now DSTAR and DMR.